 Q2 Metals Confirms Discovery of 8 New Mineralized Pegmatite Zones with Assay Results from Its 2023 Mapping and Sampling Program at the Mia Lithium Property

-- Discovery of a new trend (Lady Trend) approximately 1.2 km south and parallel to the Mia Trend.

-- Q2 remains well funded which will enable the Company to focus on advancing the new lithium pegmatite discoveries at the Mia Property.
+Validation of Eight (8) new mineralized discoveries including:The new MIA-3 Zone with six (6) samples averaging 1.50% Li2O The new MIA-5 Zone with three (3) samples averaging 0.78% Li2O The new MIA-8 Zone with nine (9) samples averaging 2.07% Li2O The new MIA-9 Zone with three (3) samples averaging 1.90% Li2OFive (5) spodumene-bearing boulders discovered beside the Carte Zone.Twenty-six (26) samples from the Mia Trend returned lithium assays above 1.00% Li2O.Eleven (11) mineralized zones have now been defined along the Mia Trend.Field sampling assays have identified new spodumene bearing pegmatites and continue to confirm mineralization throughout the > 10 km long Mia Trend.Discovery of a new trend (Lady Trend) approximately 1.2 km south and parallel to the Mia Trend.Q2 remains well funded which will enable the Company to focus on advancing the new lithium pegmatite discoveries at the Mia Property.

-Vancouver, December 13, 2023 - Q2 Metals Corp.
+Vancouver, British Columbia--(Newsfile Corp. - December 13, 2023) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce the results from the 2023 surface exploration program on its wholly owned, 8,668-ha Mia Lithium Property (the "Property" or "Mia Property") located in the Eeyou Istchee James Bay Territory of Quebec.
 The Property is host to the approximately 10-kilometre-long Mia Lithium Exploration Trend (the "Mia Trend") and is situated proximal to major hydro-powerline and all-season road infrastructure.

 Due to the extreme wildfires in northern Quebec this past summer, the Company completed an abbreviated prospecting, mapping and rock sampling program from September 1 to September 15 at the Property (see news releases of September 13 and 27, 2023).
 A total of 219 samples were collected during the two weeks and the field work resulted in the discovery of eight (8) new mineralized zones.